JovanYap/JovanYap/README.md

 <hr>

 ### Currently Working On...
+- Facial recognition applications
+- Scams and fraud detection
 - Video Analytics
-- Peronal portfolio website
-- Open source projects
-- Apple app
 - Finetuning an opensource LLM with RLHF to create a chatbot:
   - [Click here to use models trained by me](https://huggingface.co/TheTravellingEngineer)
   - Models: PaLM2, Llama2, Mpt, Stable-vicuna